Skip navigation to main content

 Written by Lily Kehoe, 22nd September 2025

-When I first arrived in the UK was too shy to speak as did not want to make any mistakes.
-I had studied English at school, and my written English was good, but I had not used it for 10 years.
+It’s the place where I started to feel able to speak more confidently in English.
+When I moved to Skelmersdale I did not have the Ukrainian community around me and I was too shy to speak as did not want to make any mistakes.
+I had studied English at school, and my written English was good, but I had not used it for more than 10 years.

-I first heard about The Reader’s ESOL Shared reading group in Skelmersdale from a community which supports refugees.
+I first heard about The Reader’s ESOL Shared Reading group in Skelmersdale from a community which supports refugees.
 To say that the Skelmersdale group is great is an understatement.
 They’ve become like family to me.
 I never missed a single week.

-We’d read stories or poems and discuss them but I soon understood it was much deeper than this.
 Sometimes we would discuss one line in a poem for 20 minutes and everyone would find something to say and share their ideas.
+Although we are all from different places, we have so many similarities and shared our thoughts with each other and discussed things happening in our own lives.

 I also went to ESOL classes at college but feel I learnt more from Shared Reading group as I felt it was more practical and useful.

-My dad has no reception where he lives and we’ve had no interaction since 2022.
-My mum calls when she has some reception.
+My younger brother is a soldier, and my parents live in different towns in Ukraine that are occupied be Russians.
+My dad has no reception where he lives, and we’ve had no interaction since 2022.
+My mum writes to me when she has some reception.

 I love to help other people and said to myself if I survive the dark parts of my life that is what I would do.